Football: Dembele shines as Barca go top with win over Villarreal

 "La Liga is barbaric," Simeone said afterwards.
 "There are no easy opponents."

-Girona sit seventh after an excellent start to their campaign, and Stuani has led the way.
-His goal from the spot was his 12th of the campaign and enough to move him top of the scoring charts, ahead of Iago Aspas and Lionel Messi.
+Girona are seventh, with Stuani leading the way.
+His goal from the spot was his 12th of the campaign and enough to leave him top of the scoring charts, ahead of Iago Aspas and Messi.

+Sevilla could have reclaimed their place at the summit but instead became the latest side to be thwarted at Mendizorrotza.

+Alaves stormed ahead when Sevilla's Sergi Gomez played Jonathan Calleri onside by feathering the ball on its way through, with Jony waiting to finish at the back post.